You're All Wrong

 carelessness concerning the moon?

-O sing, O praise propitious indiscretions!
+O sing, O praise propitious indiscretion!

-Or would you prefer the impeccable symmetry
+Or would you prefer the impeccable

-of Zero, the fat frozen mouth of a silent God
+symmetry of Zero, the fat frozen mouth

-yearning to say ‘O!’ through the dense
+of a silent God yearning to say ‘O!’

-white hole where no Word escapes?
+through the dense white hole where

-As for me, I lie awake in the dark, surrounded
+I lie awake in the dark, surrounded

 by snoring animals.
 I’m always wrong.